Kourtney and Khloé Take The Hamptons

 Kourtney and Khloé Take The Hamptons is an American reality television series that premiered on E! on November 2, 2014.
 The series is the fourth spin-off show of Keeping Up with the Kardashians, following Kourtney and Kim Take Miami, Kourtney and Kim Take New York, and Khloé & Lamar.
-The show featured sisters Kourtney and Khloé Kardashian who opened a new D-A-S-H location in The Hamptons on Long Island, New York.
+The show featured sisters Kourtney and Khloé Kardashian who opened a new D-A-S-H location in Southampton, New York.

 The Kardashians' DASH boutique opened as a pop-up shop for the summer on the iconic Jobs Lane in Southampton Village.
 The family rented a home on a peninsula in the Hamptons hamlet of North Sea.